alump/LabelButton/README.md

 ## API

-MyComponent JavaDoc is available online at TODO
+LabelButton JavaDoc is available online at TODO